Convert anything, at global scale.

 Why convert NanoMD to DDS?

-Convert to DDS when preparing textures for games, real-time rendering, environment maps, or GPU-oriented asset bundles.
+Choose DDS as target when preparing textures for games, real-time rendering, environment maps, or GPU-oriented asset bundles.

 What changes when converting NanoMD to DDS?